canonical/canonical.com/README.md

 ## Development

 Run `./run` inside the root of the repository and all dependencies will automatically be installed.
 Afterwards the website will be available at <http://localhost:803XXXX>.
+When you start changing files, the server should reload and make the changes available immediately.

 ### Adding dependencies
 This repository is using [poetry](https://poetry.eustace.io/) to manage dependencies.
 Refer to its documentation for information on how to install it and user guides.